narrarakesh/githubpractice/README.md

 # githubpractice
-This my practice repository when I am learning git and github
+This is my practice repository so that I learn git and github